You are here

 Temple University students must have the following immunizations prior to arriving on campus:

-Learn more about these vaccinations, as well as additionally recommended immunizations on the Student Health website.
+You can learn more about these vaccinations, as well as additionally recommended immunizations, and submit your immunization form on the Student Health website.

 Global Programs issues students an I-20 that they can use to apply for an F-1 visa unless otherwise advised from their home school.
 You will receive more information about applying for your visa after you are accepted.

 You will receive information about official arrival dates with your arrival information after you are accepted.
-Global Programs' orientation generally begins about one week before classes start.
+The Global Programs orientation generally begins about one week before classes start.

 The Office of International Affairs usually arranges shuttle transportation from the Philadelphia International Airport to Temple University the week prior to the beginning of classes.
 We will send information and registration for airport pick up to you with your arrival information and orientation schedule.

-You can find directions on how to get to the university at Philadelphia Transportation.
+You can find directions on how to get to the university at here.

 Yes!
 Hundreds of on-campus clubs and organizations provide wonderful opportunities for you to join, lead, make friends, have fun and expand your horizons.
 You will find groups for every interest: educational, multicultural, artistic, pre-professional, political, athletic, religious, service-oriented and more.
 Learn more about clubs and organizations at Temple, as well as other extracurricular activities by visiting the Student Activities website.